malinjr07/malinjr07/migration-task.md

 - **DO NOT** change class names or styling structure
 - If a component uses inline styles, keep them as they are
 - The focus should be solely on TypeScript type safety, not on improving or modifying the styling

+## Migration Notes

+5. After each migration step, run `yarn start` to check for runtime errors.
+6. Fix TypeScript errors as they appear - don't use `any` type unless absolutely necessary.

+7. For each file:
+   - Rename the file to .tsx (for React components) or .ts (for non-React files)
+   - Add proper TypeScript types
+   - Fix any type errors
+   - Test the component/functionality
+   - Commit the changes

+## Important Notes

+- **DO NOT** run `yarn test` manually during the migration process.
+Tests are configured to run automatically when files change, and running them manually may cause unnecessary test runs or conflicts.
+- All test runs should be handled automatically by the development environment.
+- If you need to run tests for a specific file, use the test watcher interface (press 'p' to filter by filename pattern).

+## TypeScript Configuration

+Current TypeScript version: 5.8.3
+Configuration file: `tsconfig.json` (already exists and properly configured)

 ## Configuration Files